prb28/vscode-amiga-assembly/README.md

 ## New in 1.4 (1.3 pre-release)
 - Fix binaries download issues
+- Substitute variables in config args by *grahambates*
 - Use of default vscode disassembly view non source debugging
 - Add vscode hex editor for memory editing
 - Bug fixes